 At the time of writing, Mono’s C runtime is compiled into WebAssembly, and then Mono’s IL interpreter is used to run managed code.

 A prototype for statically compiling managed code into one .wasm file already exists.
 It is possible, if not likely, that Blazor will move away from interpreting IL towards the statically compiled model over time.

 The following images illustrates the overall architecture of Blazor.

 Blazor uses Mono’s IL Linker to reduce the size of your app.
-You see the IL Linker in action by looking at the Output window during build:
+You see the IL Linker in action by looking at the debug output: